TalalMash/Custom-Speedify-Debian13-BPIR4/README.md

 bash install.sh
 ```
 - Use RealVNC on phone/tablet/laptop with the default port on 192.168.1.1 to view Speedify UI
-- Note that everytime a new VNC connection is made, the GUI only is restarted due to a bug with Speedify running without audio adapter and relative mouse issue.
-This doesn't affect networking, there is however a 10 second delay before Speedify UI appears.
+- Note that everytime a new VNC connection is made, the GUI is restarted due to a bug with Wayland relative mouse with GTK apps.

+    This doesn't affect networking, there is however an annoying 10 second delay before Speedify UI appears. #FIXME
+- You need to select a server at least once from the UI or command like for auto connect on start/boot.

 ## Experimental options
 ####  Disable common ethernet/TCP offload
+Useful for some ethernet USB devices and mobile hotspots.

+Can degrade multi-gig performance.

 `/etc/udev/rules.d/99-disable-offload.rules`
 ```